jadianes/data-science-your-way/sentiment/codementor.md

 ## Loading and preparing data

+As usual, we will first download our datasets locally, and then we will load them into data frames in both, R and Python.

 ### R

-In R, you use `read.csv` to read CSV files into `data.frame` variables.
+In R, we use `read.csv` to read CSV files into `data.frame` variables.
 Although the R function `read.csv` can work with URLs, https is a problem for R in many cases, so you need to use a package like RCurl to get around it.
 Moreover, from the Kaggle page description we know that the file is tab-separated, there is not header, and we need to disable quoting since some sentences include quotes and that will stop file parsing at some point.

 ```r